Parts of a CV

 Beneath this, list the tasks you performed.
 You can also list any notable achievements.

-If you have chosen a skills-focused CV, with a separate skills section, include just a few bullet points briefly stating what is required of the role.
+If you have chosen a skills-focused CV, with a separate skills section, include just a few bullet points briefly stating what was required in the role.
 For example:

 July 2015-August 2016